Charles Pinot Duclos

-Charles Pinot (or Pineau) Duclos (12 February 1704 – 26 March 1772) was a French author and contributor to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.
+Charles Pinot (or Pineau) Duclos (/ʃɑːrl piːˈnoʊ duːˈkloʊ/, /fr/; 12 February 1704 – 26 March 1772) was a French writer and contributor to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.

 Biography

 Duclos was born at Dinan in Brittany and studied at Paris.
 After some time spent in dissipation he began to cultivate the society of wits and joined a club of young men who published their literary efforts under such titles as Recueil de ces messieurs, Étrennes de la saint Jean, Œufs de Pâques etc. His romance Acajou et Zirphile was the result of a wager among the club's members: Duclos composed it for a series of engraved plates intended for another work.
 He wrote two other romances which were favorably received: The Baroness de Luz (1741) and Confessions of Count de *** (1747).

 Académie française

 Duclos became a member of the Academy of Inscriptions in 1739 and of the Académie Française in 1747, being appointed perpetual secretary.
 In 1747, both academies were indebted to him not only for many valuable contributions, but also for several useful regulations and improvements.
 As a member of the Academy of Inscriptions, he composed several memoirs on trial by combat, on the origin and revolutions of the Celtic and French languages, and on scenic representations and the ancient drama.
 As a member of the Académie française, he assisted in compiling the new edition of the Dictionary, which was published in 1762; and he made some just and philosophical remarks on the Port Royal Grammar.
 On several occasions he distinguished himself by vindicating the honour and prerogatives of the societies to which he belonged, and the dignity of the literary character in general.
 He used to say of himself, "I shall leave behind me a name dear to literary men.".
 He was elected a Fellow of the Royal Society in 1764.